Ker Sangri

 Frequently Asked Questions

-If you ever travel to Rajasthan, don’t forget to stock on these dried Ker berries and Sangri beans.
-These are easily available at any local grocery store in Rajasthan.
+If you ever travel to Rajasthan, remember to stock up on dried Ker berries and Sangri beans.
+They are easily available at any local grocery store in Rajasthan and are reasonably priced there.

-You can find them in Rajasthani stores in your city, or you can even try them at nearby Indian grocery stores.
+You can also find them in your city’s Rajasthani stores or even try them at nearby Indian grocery stores.

 To make it vegan, You can skip adding yogurt to this sabzi.
 Just follow the same steps and avoid adding yogurt.
 You can add some grated tomatoes to replace it.